SaOgaz/STScI-env/source/installing_anaconda.rst

 .. note::
-   For a easy to use Conda reference sheet the Anaconda website has a helpful `Conda cheat sheet <http://conda.pydata.org/docs/using/cheatsheet.html>`_, or you can pick up a hardcopy right outside the IT helpdesk room in muller 330.
+   For a easy to use Conda reference sheet the Anaconda website has a helpful `Conda cheat sheet <http://conda.pydata.org/docs/using/cheatsheet.html>`_, or you can pick up a hardcopy right outside the IT helpdesk room in Muller 330.

 Were going to simulate a fresh new bash shell for testing by using the following script, which you should save into a file called blackhole_env.sh: